 Eutrophication is the most serious environmental problem faced by the Baltic Sea.
-Signs of eutrophication include the blooms of blue-green algae encountered every summer.
-Eutrophication is caused by too great loads of phosphorus and nitrogen entering the sea.
+Its symptoms include the blue-green algae blooms we encounter every summer.
+Eutrophication is caused by excessive loads of phosphorus and nitrogen entering the sea.
 To be able to stop eutrophication and save the Baltic Sea, we need immediate and significant reductions in the nutrient loads.

 The work of the John Nurminen Foundation consists of concrete actions that reduce discharges.
 The Foundation has worked for Baltic Sea protection for over 10 years, and during this time, it has launched several Clean Baltic Sea projects.
 Through treating the wastewaters of St. Petersburg and reducing the discharges from the fertilizer factory by the river Luga alone, the annual eutrophicating phosphorus load of the Gulf of Finland has been successfully reduced by as much as 75%.
 In terms of environmental impact, the Foundation’s St. Petersburg project is one of the most significant water protection projects ever carried out in the Baltic Sea.